eecs582/eecs582.github.io/index.md

 is vital to the success of the course.
 If you only sit silently in the class, you will get little out of this course.

-In the lecture, I will ask direct questions about the paper and expect you to be able to answer.
+In each class, I will ask direct questions about the paper and expect you to be able to answer.
 Note that your answers to these questions will be part of your overall grade.

 <span class="badge bg-info fs-6"><b>Presentation</b></span>:
-A subset of the lectures will be presented by students.
+A subset of the papers will be presented by students.
 The presentation should be about 20 minutes followed by discussions among the entire class led by the presenter.
 Each student will present *at least once* in the semester.
 We may assign two students to present one paper when the number of students exceeds